Indiana Statehouse: Second Statehouse (1835–1877)

-1877–1888
+Temporary facilities (1877–1888)

-When the third statehouse was condemned in 1876 the government abandoned the building.
+When the third statehouse was condemned in 1876, the government abandoned the building.
 The General Assembly relocated to a large office building that had been built in 1865 and was already housing the Supreme Court.
-The Governor and the executive staff relocated to another office building.
+The governor and the executive staff relocated to another office building.
 The office building was used as the state house during the interim period that the new state house was being built.
 In 1887, before the new state house had been completed, enough of the lower floors were usable for the government to move out of the cramped office space and begin holding sessions in the new structure.